CarstenIsert/AIND-Keras/README.md

-# aind2-dl

 ### Instructions

 1. Originially, this repo was forked from https://github.com/udacity/aind2-dl.git

 	Either take the code directly from there to do your own work or download the code from my repo.
-Clone the repository and navigate to the downloaded folder.
+Clone the repository and navigate to the downloaded folder:
 	```
 		git clone https://github.com/CarstenIsert/AIND-Keras.git
 		cd AIND-Keras